adewaledamilare/String-Rotor/README.md

 example(“Microsoft”);

-In the above code the output would be “tMicrosof” which shows the last two
+In the above code the output would be “tMicrosof” which shows the last

-characters of the string “Microsoft” rotated to the left of the string.
+character 't' of the string “Microsoft” has been rotated to the left of the string.

+This keeps going on and on until the last character has been rotated.